nghia-nguyen-dev/kawaii-weather-app/README.md

 ## Goals

--   Use styled components more and less css.
-Offload the styling logic from classes to props
+-   Use styled components
 -   Keep components nice and slim
--   Try my best to keep components which are at the same level of abstraction together
+-   Keep components which are at the same level of abstraction together
--   Found a needed situation where I had to actually create a promise object(usually it is consumed)

 ## Tech